SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-2.md

 permalink: /private-account-labs/tenant-admin/lab-2
 nav_order: 2
 ---
-# Lab 2: Create an NGINX web server using in SCloudStack
+# Lab 2: Create an NGINX Web Server in SCloudStack
 ## Introduction
 In this lab, we will step by step deploy an NGINX web server on SCloudStack and using it to expose a simple website to public users.
 The system diagram look like below image: